postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 ### Verify Domain

-To verify a domain, check the box to confirm you added the TXT and CNAME records, and then click the **Verify Domain** button.
+To verify a domain, check the box to confirm you added the TXT and CNAME records.
+Next click the **Verify Domain** button.
 A message appears to confirm the custom domain has been verified.

 You can also click the **Verify Later** button, if you choose not to verify the domain now.